heroiclabs/nakama-docs/docs/gameplay-matchmaker.md

 var matchmakerTicket = await socket.AddMatchmakerAsync(query, minCount, maxCount);
 ```

-This ticket is used to notify the client when matching completes to distinguish between multiple matchmaker operations.
-User may also cancel the matchmaking process using the ticket.
+This ticket is used when the server notifies the client on matching success.
+It distinguishes between multiple possible matchmaker operations for the same user.
+The user may also cancel the matchmaking process using the ticket at any time, but only before the ticket has been fulfilled.

 ## Remove a user from the matchmaker